We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 A. recurvarta and its varieties, which don’t hold much water but are a sturdy and attractive contrast with their narrow-pointed leaves.

-Aechmeas like bright light to maintain their firm leaf growth and they grow well epiphytically.
+Aechmeas like a bright light to maintain their firm leaf growth and they grow well epiphytically.

 Billbergia or Queen’s tears Bromeliads: Plant Care & Growing Guide

 This is another kind of bromeliad that grows well in terrariums; they are especially hardy and fast growers.
 Queen’s Tears, B. nutans, is an old favorite.

 Their flower stems don’t last very long but are attractive, often looking like they have pink or red streamers tied to their stalks.

 Billbergias don’t have many leaves per plant, but they can quickly form thick clumps.
 Several types can hold a lot of water, making them potential frog nurseries.

 Most varieties grow rather large like the Aechmeas, but some hybrids form very compact tubes that could fit in well in a vivarium.

 Bright lighting keeps them more compact and maintains leaf color as well.

 Cryptanthus Bromeliads: Plant Care & Growing Guide